What is rebound control?

 Pretty good control eh?

-The general coaching philosophy is any shots should be redirected to the corners, and if they cannot be directed to the corners, they need to be directed far away and fast from the center of the ice.
+The general coaching philosophy is that shots should be redirected to the corners; if they cannot be redirected to the corners, they should be directed far and fast from the center of the ice.

 These outlined areas of the ice are where shots should be redirected if your goalie cannot catch and/or freeze the puck off the initial shot.

-This is where “rebound control” as we call it, is important.
-Fun fact, 75% of NHL goals are scored off of rebounds.
+This is where “rebound control,” as we call it, is essential.
+Fun fact, an estimated 75% of NHL goals are scored off of rebounds.

-So how do we accomplish rebound control?
+How do we achieve rebound control?
 Understanding where a shot is going and your goalie using their equipment to redirect the puck.
-They can use their leg pads, stick or blocker.
+They can use their leg pads, stick, or blocker.
 Check out Henrik Lundqvist of the New York Rangers in the video below.

-We must also be aware that volume of shots, that is tons of shots, is not always the best answer.
-As the goalie coach, make sure your goalie is able to play each shot and the potential rebound to build good habits.
-Deflecting a puck away and disregarding proper attention and movements to follow that rebound will create the type of play Pavel Francouz was scored on.
+We must also be aware that the volume of shots, that is, tons of shots, is not always the best answer.
+As a (goalie) coach, make sure your goalie can play each shot and the potential rebound to build good habits.
+Making a save without proper attention and movement to follow the rebound creates bad habits that can be difficult to break.

 If you’re curious how equipment has an impact on rebound control, check out New To Hockey’s article on soft vs stiff pads and keep rebound control in mind.

-Rebound control is a task every goalie at every age and level continuously needs to work on and be aware of.
+Rebound control is a skill every goalie, at every age and level, needs to continually work on and be aware of.
 If your goalie gets lazy, that’s when goals will start piling up.
 Even NHL goalie Pavel Francouz isn’t perfect.

 Feel free to leave any comments with questions or what you’d like to see next!